The Bishops of the Diocese of Baker

 The Baker Diocese includes almost 67,000 square miles in Oregon and has a population of 526,760 people, of whom 34,375, or seven percent, are Catholic.

-When Bishop Liam Cary resigned as pastor of Sacred Heart Church in Medford, Oregon, last year in order to take up his new assignment as pastor of Saint Mary Church in Eugene, his parish put together a five-minute video as a tribute to his twelve years of priestly ministry among them.
-We feel that this tribute is a perfect format for you, the faithful, to become better acquainted with Father Cary before you meet him in person.
+When Bishop Cary resigned as pastor of Sacred Heart Church in Medford, Oregon, in order to take up his new assignment as pastor of Saint Mary Church in Eugene, his parish put together a five-minute video as a tribute to his twelve years of priestly ministry among them.

 El Papa Benedicto XVI ha nombrado al padre Liam Cary de 64 años de edad, párroco de la Iglesia de Santa María en Eugene, Oregon, como obispo de la Diócesis de Baker, Oregon.
 El nombramiento fue publicado en Washington, el 8 de marzo, por el arzobispo Carlo Maria Viganò, nuncio apostólico en los Estados Unidos.